Real-Time KPI Dashboard & Reporting for Automotive Teams

 Task-Based Usability Testing

-I carried out task-based usability testing in a structured setting, where participants from our target audience completed predefined tasks.
-This approach helped me assess how easily users could perform key actions, providing valuable insights to refine and improve the dashboard design.
+I conducted task-based usability testing with target users to assess how easily they could complete key actions, providing insights to refine the dashboard design.

 • I conducted testing sessions where you provide users with a set of instructions to complete core actions within the high-fidelity prototype.